 Why is this medication prescribed?

-Esketamine nasal spray is used along with another antidepressant, taken by mouth, to manage treatment-resistant depression (TRD; depression that does not improve with treatment).
+Esketamine nasal spray is used along with another antidepressant, taken by mouth, to manage treatment-resistant depression (TRD; depression that does not improve with treatment) in adults.
+It is also used along with another antidepressant, taken by mouth, to treat depressive symptoms in adults with major depressive disorder (MDD) and suicidal thoughts or actions.
 Esketamine is in a class of medications called NMDA receptor antagonists.
 It works by changing the activity of certain natural substances in the brain.

 How should this medicine be used?

 Esketamine comes as a solution (liquid) to spray into the nose.
-Initially, it is usually sprayed into the nose twice a week during weeks 1–4, once weekly during weeks 5–8, and then once a week or once every 2 weeks during week 9 and beyond.
+For the management of treatment-resistant depression, it is usually sprayed into the nose twice a week during weeks 1–4, once weekly during weeks 5–8, and then once a week or once every 2 weeks during week 9 and beyond.
+For the treatment of depressive symptoms in adults with major depressive disorder and suicidal thoughts or actions, it is usually sprayed into the nose twice a week for up to 4 weeks.
 Esketamine must be used in a medical facility.

 Do not eat for at least 2 hours or drink liquids for at least 30 minutes before using esketamine nasal spray.